 At the present time, Edward Snowden resides in Moscow, the Russian Federation, where he was granted temporary asylum.
 The Russian authorities recently announced that they extended Snowden’s asylum until 2020.
 The Free Snowden organisation collects donations to fund the whistleblower’s mounting legal expenses.

 The organisation accepts cryptocurrency donations in Bitcoin and Zcash.

 This organisation is the authorised partner of the International Red Cross.
-Its mission is to provide disaster relief, distribute blood bags in emergency situations as well as provide free first aid trainings in schools and other institutions.
+Its mission is to provide disaster relief, distribute blood bags in emergency situations as well as provide free first aid training in schools and other institutions.

 The American Red Cross added Bitcoin to its list of accepted donations back in 2014.
 Same as Save the Children, they also have a special page on the BitPay cryptocurrency payment service.
 This service exempts any non-profit organisation from paying processing fees.

 Unfortunately, The Australian Red Cross doesn’t seem to be accepting cryptocurrency donations.